Heldaeus/ravamp/README.md

 #### Installing

 1. [Download](https://github.com/Heldaeus/ravamp/releases/) the latest release of this repository.
-2. Unzip the downloaded folder and copy `ravamp.ini` into your Ravenfield directory.
+2. Unzip the downloaded folder and copy `ravamp.ini` into your Ravenfield root directory.
-3. Launch Ravenfield and select the preset in the ReShade dialogue.
+3. Run the game and press the `Home` key to open the ReShade menu.
-4. Enjoy!
+4. Click the preset selection menu at the top of the dialogue and select `ravamp.ini` from the drop down menu.
+5. Press `Select` and Enjoy!

 #### Help

+> How do I open Ravenfield’s root directory?

+Go to your Steam library and right click Ravenfield in the left side panel.
+Click `Properties` and in the pop up window select `Local Files` then click `Browse`.

 > The preset looks different on my screen than in your screen-shots.